-At Beaver Road, children develop their skills in Writing through a creative and enriched curriculum with Talk 4 Writing strategies such as drama and imaginative play underpinning the teaching and learning of Writing.
+At Beaver Road, children develop their skills in Writing through a creative and enriched curriculum with exploration, drama and imaginative play underpinning the teaching and learning of Writing.
 Children are treated as writers, from the earliest stage, who have valuable ideas which they are encouraged to share with the world.
-Our priority is for children to share their ideas freely with the world through their Writing and become inspired by the many opportunities Writing will bring them in the future.
-Writing is a life-long skill which can open so many doors and minds and we encourage children to take risks with their Writing to make it come to life.
+Our priority is for children to share their ideas freely through their Writing and become inspired by the many opportunities Writing will bring them in the future.
+Writing is a life-long skill which can open many doors and minds and we encourage children to take risks with their Writing to make it come to life.
 Children are supported at every step of their Writing journey with high quality model texts, exposure to a wealth of vocabulary and the opportunity to create meaningful links to the wider curriculum.
 Children are empowered to write imaginatively, with encouraging shared writing sessions which create a collaborative writing environment in which all children can thrive.
 Children have ownership of their Writing and understand that Writing is a journey in which they can explore themselves and the world around them with endless possibilities.

 Our key principles:

 - In order to develop and sustain writing skills, children are given opportunities to write for a range of purposes and audiences, often catered to their personal interests through careful planning and resourcing.

 - Guided and shared writing sessions model key Writing skills and children learn how to plan, compose, edit and improve their Writing.

 - By developing a growth mind-set around Writing, children become aware of how to write ‘as a writer’ which can often mean drafting and revising their work.

 - Phonics, Spelling and Grammar threads into each Writing lesson, with children being encouraged to self-evaluate and peer check their work to develop their independence and ownership of their Writing.